 New national Covid-19 restrictions in England

-The Prime Minister has announced that another national lockdown will come into effect in England on Monday 4 January.
+Another national lockdown came into effect in England on Monday 4 January.

 There’s a full explanation of the changes on the government website: https://www.gov.uk/guidance/national-lockdown-stay-at-home

 In essence, the three key restrictions will be:

 - Requiring people to stay at home, except for specific purposes.

 - Preventing gathering with people you do not live with, except for specific purposes.

 Outside the home